 The following information describes the specific types of career experiences that are most relevant to this position.

 Salary and Benefits

 Our benefits include traditional health, dental, and vision insurance as well as employee assistance, wellness, and work/life balance programs.
+Retirement and financial security benefits are provided through a pension plan and deferred compensation program.
 To support the need to rest and rejuvenate, employees are provided with a bank of paid time off in addition to paid holidays.
-Contributions to financial security are provided through a pension plan and deferred compensation program.

 We encourage all interested candidates to apply for this position by completing a SANDAG Employment Application form and providing responses to the supplemental questions.
 Resumes, cover letters, and work samples may be submitted in addition to the Employment Application but are not a substitute for this document.